antrea-io/antrea/docs/feature-gates.md

 The `AdminNetworkPolicy` API (which currently includes the AdminNetworkPolicy and BaselineAdminNetworkPolicy objects) complements the Antrea-native policies and help cluster administrators to set security postures in a portable manner.

-### IPsecCertAuth

-This feature enables certificate-based authentication for IPSec tunnel.